Skip to Content

 The number of injuries should be converted to a rate using the standard OSHA formula (incidents X 200,000/hours worked) that yields the number of incidents per 100 employees per year.
 Cost can be reported in terms of cost per hour.

 Although this data may seem complicated, it can be reduced to a table that is simple for management to use.
-Figure A shows how this data can be presented.
+The following table shows how this data can be presented.

-A table like that shown in Figure A enables senior managers to quickly analyze the performance of all operations and to identify poor performance.
+A table like shown above enables senior managers to quickly analyze the performance of all operations and to identify poor performance.
 A senior manger looking at this table could quickly see that the Duluth operation incurs injuries at five times the rate of its Peoria plant, and that it incurred more than 10 times the cost.

 Senior managers drive performance by identifying improvement opportunities and then driving change.
 Instinctively, a senior manager looking at this data would realize that significant savings could be achieved by driving the Duluth Plant to match the performance of the Peoria Plant.
 For that matter, even greater savings could be realized by driving all plants toward performance in line with Peoria.
 That is what management will expect to occur.